about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 With those TS and webpack path settings we are able to import things *by package name* without having to link the packages into `node_modules` prior to building our app!
 It enables us to build an app from packages without requiring us to have a library build for each package unless absolutely needed.
 A library build is only needed if we plan to share and publish a package or we plan to move it from the monorepo into a separate repo.
 Until then with our project setup we are prepared for that but we are *not required* to think about this upfront if our main goal is to build an app.
 Writing a package-oriented app is limited to creating package folders and adhering to some package conventions.

 > Extending the project with a build process for the packages might become a separate post.
-For the moment you can have a look at how it is solved in the [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.0.0).
+For the moment you can have a look at how it is solved in the [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.2.0).

-### Running the Build and Serving the App
+### Running the Build and Serving the App<a name="running_the_app"></a>

 Npm scripts provide convenient shortcuts to execute more complicated npm or shell commands.
 They need to be defined in the project manifest and can be started with `npm run <script>`.
 These will be the primary build scripts: